Invention Disclosures and Status:

 Alternatively, inventors may place their inventions in the public domain if they believe that would be in the best interest of technology transfer and if doing so is not in violation of the terms of any agreements that supported or were related to the work.

 You should complete an Invention and Technology Disclosure whenever you feel you have discovered something unique with possible commercial value.
 This should be done well before presenting the discovery through publications, poster sessions, conferences, or other communications.
 Once the invention is publicly disclosed (i.e. published or presented in some written form to non-Stanford listeners), potential patent rights are limited.
 Be sure to inform OTL of any imminent or prior presentation, lecture, poster, abstract, website description, research proposal, dissertation/masters thesis, publication, or other public presentation of the invention.
-Please note that a thesis is considered a publication even if it is embargoed.

 The U.S. now has a “first inventor to file” system.
 While this system does preserve a nominal one-year grace period for an inventor to file a patent application in the U.S. after making a public disclosure, OTL feels that it makes sense to proceed as if the U.S. had transitioned to a true “first to file” system.
 For this reason, OTL will not file a patent application on subject matter that has been published.
 More information about the “first inventor to file system” can be found in Frequently Asked Questions about the Leahy-Smith America Invents Act (AIA).